 The Market and Location

 Make sure that the customers are the same type of customers that would enter your type of shop as well.
 You wouldn’t open a kids’ clothing store in a neighborhood that’s mostly college-aged versus a neighborhood of young families, would you?
-Be smart, do your research and have fun with it, after all these shops your visiting could be your competition.
+Be smart, do your research and have fun with it after all these shops you visit could be your competition.

 Lastly when it comes to the market, make sure your business has a very strong Unique Sales Proposition, or USP.
 In layman’s terms, what is going to draw people to your shop instead of the chain coffee shop they’re so used to?
 What makes you different than the shops you visited when doing your research?
 What makes your shop stand out?